tremc/tremc/README.md

   A list of action is available by running `tremc -l`.

   Key names are: letters (case sensitive), a_ for ^a, etc. Symbols (comma, semicolon, etc.) are denoted by their name.
+See list by running `tremc -k`.

 ## Calling transmission-remote